 Some potters feel that the overall effect of a glaze that adheres in this way has less depth.
 Nevertheless, bisque firing low fire clay at a higher temperature than the glaze fire has its benefits.

-The main one being that you are more likely to have a successful glaze outcome without firing imperfections like pinholing.
+The main one is that you are more likely to have a successful glaze outcome without firing imperfections like pinholing.

 Bisque Firing and Mid or High Fire Clays